 Dogs have offered their delightful companionship to humans for centuries – whether it’s their loyalty, affection, or their playful nature – these creatures have always been of use and help.
-Humans have selectively bred dogs for important purposes such as providing security, hunt and retrieve.
+Humans have selectively bred dogs for important purposes such as providing security, hunt and retrieving.

 But what does the term “dog breed” mean, and how many breeds are actually there?